coder/modules/CONTRIBUTING.md

   ./release.sh module-name 1.2.3 --push
   ```

-  The tag format will be: `release/module-name/v1.0.0`
+  The tag format will be: `release/module-name/v1.2.3`

-## 3. Automated Version Update

-When the tag is pushed, a GitHub Action automatically:

-- Checks if the module's `README.md` version matches the tag version
-- Updates the `README.md` version if needed
-- Creates a PR with the version update

-## 4. Publishing to Registry
+## 3. Publishing to Registry

 Our automated processes will handle publishing new data to [registry.coder.com](https://registry.coder.com).